 A reverse stock split refers to a reduction in the number of outstanding shares of a class of a corporation's capital stock, which may be accomplished, as in this case, by reclassifying and combining all of our outstanding shares of common stock into a proportionately smaller number of shares.
 For example, if our Board decides to implement a 1-for-5 reverse stock split of our common stock, then a stockholder holding 10,000 shares of our common stock before the reverse stock split would instead hold 2,000 shares of our common stock immediately after the reverse stock split.
-The reverse stock split will affect all of our stockholders uniformly and will not affect any stockholder's percentage ownership interests in our Company or proportionate voting power, except for minor adjustments due to the additional net share fraction that will need to be issued as a result of the treatment of fractional shares.
+The reverse stock split will affect all of our stockholder's percentage ownership interests in our Company or proportionate voting power, except for minor adjustments due to the additional net share fraction that will need to be issued as a result of the treatment of fractional shares.
 No fractional shares will be issued in connection with the reverse stock split.
 Instead, we will issue one full share of the post-reverse stock split common stock to any stockholder who would have been entitled to receive a fractional share as a result of the process.

-The principal effect of the reverse stock split will be that (i) the number of shares of common stock issued and outstanding will be reduced from 199,463,645 shares as of the Record Date to a number of shares between and including one-fifth to one-tenth of the number of shares of common stock which such holders would have been able to purchase upon exercise of their options or warrants, as applicable, immediately preceding the reverse stock split at an exercise price equal to between and including three to fifteen times the exercise price specified before the reverse stock split, resulting in essentially the same aggregate price being required to be paid therefor upon exercise thereof immediately preceding the reverse stock split, as the case may be based on the ratio for the reverse stock split as determined by our Board; (iii) all outstanding restricted stock units (including performance-based restricted stock units) entitling the holders thereof to receive shares of common stock will enable such holders to receive, upon settlement of their restricted stock units, between and including one-fifth to one-tenth of the number of shares of common stock which such holders would have been able to receive upon settlement of their restricted stock units, immediately preceding the reverse stock split; (iv) the number of shares reserved for future issuance pursuant to our 2014 Incentive Plan will be reduced to between and including one-fifth to one-tenth of the number of shares reserved for future issuance pursuant to our 2014 Employee Stock Purchase Plan will be reduced to between and including one-fifth to one-tenth of the number of shares currently included in such plan, as the case may be based on the ratio for the reverse stock split as determined by our Board.
+The principal effect of the reverse stock split will be that (i) the number of shares of common stock issued and outstanding will be reduced from 199,463,645 shares as of the Record Date to a number of shares between and including one-fifth to one-tenth of the number of shares of common stock which such holders would have been able to purchase upon exercise of their options or warrants, as applicable, immediately preceding the reverse stock split at an exercise price equal to between and including three to fifteen times the exercise price specified before the reverse stock split, resulting in essentially the same aggregate price being required to be paid therefor upon exercise thereof immediately preceding the reverse stock split, as the case may be based on the ratio for the reverse stock split as determined by our Board; (iii) all outstanding restricted stock units (including performance-based restricted stock units) entitling the holders thereof to receive shares of common stock will enable such holders to receive, upon settlement of their restricted stock units, between and including one-fifth to one-tenth of the number of shares reserved for future issuance pursuant to our 2014 Incentive Plan will be reduced to between and including one-fifth to one-tenth of the number of shares currently included in such plan, as the case may be based on the ratio for the reverse stock split as determined by our Board; and (v) the number of shares currently included in such plan, as the case may be based on the ratio for the reverse stock split as determined by our Board; and (v) the number of shares currently included in such plan, as the case may be based on the ratio for the reverse stock split as determined by our Board; and (v) the number of shares currently included in such plan, as the case may be based on the ratio for the reverse stock split as determined by our Board; and (v) the number of shares currently included in such plan, as the case may be based on the ratio for the reverse stock split as determined by o